odedlaz/oded.blog/source/_posts/doas-hello-world.md

 ## Getting started

-You can find pre-compiled `.deb` and `.rpm` packages in the project's [GitHub Releases Page](https://github.com/odedlaz/doas/releases).
+You can find pre-compiled `.deb` and `.rpm` packages in the project's [GitHub Releases Page](https://github.com/odedlaz/suex/releases).

 **[!]** [Ubuntu PPA](https://help.ubuntu.com/community/PPA) & [Fedora Copr](https://docs.pagure.org/copr.copr/)  are coming soon.

-You can also build from source. more information found at [`odedlaz/doas`](https://github.com/odedlaz/doas).
+You can also build from source. more information found at [`odedlaz/suex`](https://github.com/odedlaz/suex).

 ## Changes compared to the original

 ### Security checks

-The original `doas` doesn't check the owners & permissions of the binary and configuration file.
+`doas` doesn't check the owners & permissions of the binary and configuration file.
 `sudo` checks those, but only warns the user.

 This version ensures the binary and configuration file are owned by `root:root`.